Illinois Compiled Statutes

 proficiency programs, with progress made in these areas being taken into

 consideration in deciding whether or not a school shall remain on probation.
+Such criteria shall be delivered to each local school council on or before October 31 of each year.

 (f) Where the board